-The village of Mukuyu is in a remote, rural location around 40 miles north of the Zambian capital Lusaka.
+The village of Mukuyu is in a remote, rural location around 70km north of Lusaka.

 The current school was built by the local community who were determined to help their children get an education.
 Several years on the building is now crumbling and unsafe, and cramped for the 231 pupils now enrolled at the school.

 The community desperately needs a safe school building where their children can learn.
 Your support means we are:

 - Building a three classroom block school building with teacher’s office and strong room

 - Building an additional latrine block for girls to encourage more to stay in school as they grow up